meikooy/laravel-filterable/README.md

 ```
 ### Usage

-To enable filtering for your model, you need to apply the provided [Filterable](./src/Filterable.php) trait to your model.
+To enable usage for your model, you need to apply the provided [Filterable](./src/Filterable.php) trait to your model.

 ```php
 <?php